 Old Lady Cactus (Mammillaria Hahniana)

 The stems of this plant are covered in white spines, hence giving it the name of Old Lady cactus.
-The hairy cactus flower that this succulent produce in spring and summer is red-purple.
-Sometimes, the hairy cactus flower can form an impressive ring around the tip of the stems.
+The hairy cactus flower that this succulent produces in spring and summer is red-purple.
+Sometimes, the furry cactus flower can form an impressive ring around the tip of the stems.
 Compared to other types of hairy cactus, the Old Lady cactus is very convenient as well.

 Peruvian Old Lady Cactus (Espostoa Melanostele)